-Report of Illegal Eviction and/or Harassment Please complete this form to report any possible cases of illegal eviction and/or harassment for investigation and possible prosecution by the Councils Legal Department.
+Appendix 5.
+Report of Illegal Eviction and/or Harassment

+Please complete this form to report any possible cases of illegal eviction and/or harassment for investigation and possible prosecution by the Councils Legal Department.

 Details of Referring Agency

 Contact Name

 Address

 Postcode

-Sill.

 Details of Aggrieved Person(s)

 Contact Name

 Tenancy Address

 Postcode

 Current address if different from above

-Details of Landlord(s
+Details of Landlord(s)

 Contact Name

 Address

 Postcode

-Tie Control of the Co

-Company name and address
+Company name

 Details of Tenancy

 Type of Tenancy

 Tenancy start date Eviction date

 Type of Notice issued?
 Date issued

 Any rent arrears?

 Approx value and period

 Any shared facilities with landlord / landlady?

-Other relevant / backgro ound information
+Other relevant / background information

 Reason for harassment (if known)

 Any witnesses?
 If yes names and contact details:

 Is any person's safety at risk?
 If yes, please give name(s) and reason

 Have the Police been informed?
 If yes, please state any involvement